hapax/hapax.github.io/assets/shower.md

 	</div>
 	</figure>

-I mentioned the idea to my partner, She informed me she had noticed the same effect in a *cold* shower!
+I mentioned the phenomena and proposed buoyancy mechanism to my partner.
+She told me she had noticed the same effect in a *cold* shower!
 In this case, there is no obvious reason for air to rise over the top of the curtain, since it's all at the same temperature.
 Something else is at play!

 #### Einstein's wonky wing